Katie Rogers: Characterisation

+Teenage Years

 Katie was originally portrayed as one of the show's students at the local high school.
 Katie was popular and this caught the attention of the school bully Bagga (Tina Fairclough).
 She begins to harass Katie and forces her to steal money.
 Katie's siblings Sammy (Rachael Lindsay) and Geoff Rogers (Kevin Carson) and their friend Bumper Humphries (James Mawdsley) decide to intervene and ambush Bagga when she enters Brookside Close.

-After her bullying ordeal, writers featured Katie developing a crush on her science teacher Mr Molyneaux.
+After her bullying ordeal, writers featured Katie developing a crush on her science teacher Mr Molineux.
 Katie is desperate to impress him and decides to clean up the local river.
 She enlists the help of her friend Siobhan (Joanne Birchall) but when they begin cleaning, Katie falls into the polluted water.
 She is rushed to hospital where they she is diagnosed with a form of toxaemia.
 When producers decided to break-up the marriage of Frank (Peter Christian) and Chrissy Rogers (Eithne Brown), writers used the opportunity to impact Katie the most.
 Tibballs described it as "Katie's greatest heartache".
 On-screen Katie desperately wants her parents to remain together and she could not believe that her mother would leave her.
 Katie did not understand why they separate despite the Rogers' constant arguing.
 The decision to axe the character of Chrissy was made by Brookside's executive producer Mal Young.
 He was unhappy with the Rogers family dynamic and thought their stories were "going round in circles".
 Young told Browne that she needed to leave to save the Rogers family from being axed entirely the following year.
 Young's research for the show found that there was an increasing number of families with children splitting up in the United Kingdom.
 He concluded that he wanted to reflect this scenario with the Rogers family.
 Writers then introduced Leanne Powell (Vickie Gates) as Katie's new friend.
 She begins to be a bad influence on Katie and used her to get close to Owen Daniels (Danny McCall) in her plan to seduce him.
 In the book Brookside The Early Years, Burke told author Tibballs that she "thoroughly enjoyed" playing Katie through her teenage years.
 She added "despite everything she's been through, she's emerged as a kind, sensible girl.
 She could certain teach Jacqui Dixon a thing or two about manners."